7 Ways to Reduce CNC Machining Costs

 2. Simplify Product Designs

 When ordering several similar items, having identical sides and parts with multiple uses will be the least expensive.
 Standardizing designs will provide economies of scale for production, simplify manufacturing processes, and reduce the investment needed for tooling and equipment.
+Avoiding design features like sharp internal corners can simplify the manufacturing process and reduce machining time and costs.

 Each manufacturing technology has its advantages and disadvantages.
 During the design phase, you can utilize these advantages to reduce costs.
-Smart designers will learn the unique characteristics of each manufacturing process and then take advantage of them.
-Choose the most cost-effective option if your design is manufacturable via multiple technologies.
-The different CNC technologies, from most cost-effective to least, are:
+Innovative designers will learn the unique characteristics of each manufacturing process and then take advantage of them.

 The expected production level is an essential consideration in the design, as specific manufacturing processes are better suited for small-batch or large-scale production.
-3D printing, for example, is usually best for low batch sizes (<10), while injection molding can be best for large batch sizes (>1,000).
+3D printing, for example, is usually best for low batch sizes (< 10), while injection molding can be best for large batch sizes (>1,000).

 4. Be Liberal with Tolerances